getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 This sometimes occurs with build scripts and plugins that produce pre-compressed minified files.
 For example, Webpack’s [compression plugin](https://github.com/webpack/compression-webpack-plugin).
 You’ll need to disable such plugins and perform the compression _after_ the generated source maps / source files have been uploaded to Sentry.

+### Verify workers are sharing the same volume as web (if runing as docker on premise)

+Sentry does source map calculation in its workers.
+This means the workers need access to the files uploaded through the front end.
+When starting sentry in docker, add --mount source=sentry_artifact,target=/var/lib/sentry/files to the container options.
+A new volume named sentry_artifact is created, and now workers can see the files uploaded.

 ## Additional Resources

 * [Using sentry-cli to Upload Source Maps]({%- link _documentation/cli/releases.md -%}#sentry-cli-sourcemaps)